-Figure 3.11 shows minimum, mean and maximum Fritton Lake water levels.
+Figure 3.11 shows minimum, mean and maximum Fritton Lake water levels for the period 1992 to present.
 The minimum (lowest) surface water level is a combination of water levels observed in the drought years of 1991/92 and 1996/97.